nikolaygtitov/CSC573/Project_2/README.md

 ```
  python ngtitov_p2mpserver.py arg1 arg2 arg3
  ```
- where all 3 (three) arguments are required and specifed as follows:
+ where all 3 (three) arguments are required and specified as follows:
  *  arg1:

     Port number of the Server to which the Server is listening.
 The port number must be in the range of allowed ports `(1024, 65535]`.
 The firewall on the Servers must be disabled.